Great Stockholm Fire of 1759: Aftermath

 The Maria Magdalena Church was severely damaged.
 The tower had collapsed, and the interior was burned out.
 However, the people demanded that the church should be restored.
 It was reopened four years later, at the Pentecost of 1763.
 The church tower was rebuilt in 1825.

 After the fire, the city government required all constructions to consist of brick and stone.
 With these regulations in place, the Great Fire of 1759 was the last on such a scale to strike Stockholm.

 Emanuel Swedenborg and the fire

 Outside Sweden, the fire is most famous because of a story connected to the scientist and mystic Emanuel Swedenborg (1688-1772).
 According to an anecdote, Swedenborg could ”see” the fire during a dinner in Gothenburg with his friend William Castel.
 At that time, Swedenborg himself lived at Hornsgatan 43 in Stockholm.
 Supposedly, Swedenborg declared later in the evening that the fire was stopped three buildings from his own – as it indeed was.
-Swedenborg’s biographer Lars Bergquist, however, writes the dinner in question took place on Sunday July 29, ten days after the fire broke out.
-Because a courier at that time could travel from Stockholm to Gothenburg at about two days or a little more, Swedenborg could have got information about the fire without the use of any "paranormal" abilities.
+In the original Swedish edition of Lars Berquist's biography of Swedenborg, the date of the dinner in question is given as "July 29," but in the English translation this is corrected to "July 19," the very day of the fire.
+There is nothing else in Berquist's account that suggests that Swedenborg's report took place any time later than the 19th.